aaronst/HW3/README.md

 - Chad Condon

 Description:
-Converting LRL to Java using a Binary Search Tree
+Converting LRL to Java using a Binary Tree